BloombergGraphics/2024-h1b-immigration-data/README.md

+# June 2025 Update

+Following the publication of our latest story "[H-1B Middlemen Bring Cheap Labor to Citi, Capital One](https://www.bloomberg.com/graphics/2025-h1b-visa-middlemen-cheap-labor-for-us-banks/)", we're providing an updated version of the data with an **un-redacted "DOL_ETA_CASE_NUMBER" column**.
+You can now link this data with [Labor Condition Application data](https://www.dol.gov/agencies/eta/foreign-labor/performance) publicly released by the DOL to gain additional information about end clients, prevailing wages and more.

 # US H-1B Visa Lottery and Petition Data FY 2021 - FY 2024

 Bloomberg News obtained data on all H-1B lottery registrations, selections, and petitions for fiscal years 2021 through 2024 after bringing a lawsuit against the Department of Homeland Security under the Freedom of Information Act.